mbianchidev/mbianchidev/note-to-colleagues.md

 - Missing agenda (there should always be one, possibly tagging people where they are needed)
 - Conflicting meeting and yours was deemed to have a lesser priority/urgency by me (or most probably my direct manager), reschedule if you can.
 - I don't know who you are / we don't work together so I assume you added me by mistake, shit happens!
-- There are already people smarter than me that can serve my same purpose/role, sorry but I would be redundant or not necessary at all.
+- There are already people possibly even smarter than me that can serve my same purpose/role, sorry but I would be redundant or not necessary at all.
 - It's out of my working hours, I usually start around 10 AM until 5:30 PM (time zone based)
 - I'm off that day, 99% of the time I have set an Out of Office event but you probably didn't notice it.